openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 * value: read template, can use the placeholders symbols $itemLabel and $state.
 * emptyValue: An alternative template.
 Is used when the state value is empty or NULL after the post transformation.
 The $itemLabel is available.
 * type: action template type.
-* requiredTags: allow to restrict the item targets by its tags.
+* requiredTags: allow to restrict the items targeted by its tags.
 * placeholders: only the placeholder with label state will be used, to process its POS transformation on the state.
-* targetMembers: when targeting a Group item, can be used access the state of one of its members, if multiples matches a warning is shown and the first one is used.
+* targetMembers: when targeting a Group item, can be used to access the state of one of its members.
+In case of multiple matches, a warning is shown and the first one is used.

 ## Placeholders

-This configuration allow you to define a symbols to use on your templates.
+This configuration allow you to define symbols to use on your templates.
 You can define the sets of tokens to match using ner, and a transformation using pos.
 Those are its fields:

- * label: label for the placeholder, is prefixed by '$' and spaces are replaced by '_' to create the symbol you can use on the template (Required).
+ * label: label for the placeholder, is prefixed with '$' and spaces are replaced by '_' to create the symbol you can use on the template (Required).
- * nerValues: list of string containing parts of the text to look for.
+ * nerValues: list of strings containing parts of the text to look for.
 Takes precedence over the ner field.
  * ner: name for a file under the ner folder (<OPENHAB_USERDATA>/actiontemplatehli/ner), first it will look for a <ner>.bin model and then for a <ner>.xml dictionary for applying ner (prevalence over 'nerValues').
  * posValues: apply a pos transformation with static values.
 Takes precedence over the pos field.
  * pos: name for a file under the pos folder (<OPENHAB_USERDATA>/actiontemplatehli/pos), first it will look for a <pos>.bin model and then for a <pos>.xml dictionary (prevalence over 'posValues').

 The placeholder symbol replaces the text tokens matched using NER (before scoring the actions) and the captured value could be transformed using POS and will be accessible to the value under its symbol.
 As a summary, using the placeholders you can configure how parts of the speech are converted into valid item values and backward.
+The examples at the end of the document can help you to see it clearer.

-There are some special placeholders, described in another section.
+There are some special placeholders, described in their own sections bellow.

 ### POS Transformation